maxviazov/Spring-Frameworks-/Migrating from earlier versions of the Spring Framework.md

 #### Libraries
 * Hibernate Validator 4.3
 * Hibernate ORM 3.6.10  _(note: to be deprecated as of Spring Framework 4.2, with Hibernate 4.2/4.3 recommended)_
-* Apache Tiles 2.2.2 _(note: to be deprecated as of Spring Framework 4.2, with Tiles 3.0.4 recommended)_
+* Apache Tiles 2.2.2 _(note: to be deprecated as of Spring Framework 4.2, with Tiles 3.0.5 recommended)_
 * Apache HttpComponents 4.3 _(required for Spring's http.client package, recommended for all of Spring)_
-* EhCache 2.4.7 _(note: minimum 2.5 as of Spring Framework 4.1, with EhCache 2.6.7 or later recommended)_
+* EhCache 2.4.7 _(note: minimum 2.5 as of Spring Framework 4.1, with EhCache 2.8 or later recommended)_
-* Quartz 1.8.6 _(note: minimum 2.1.4 as of Spring Framework 4.1, with Quartz 2.1.7 or later recommended)_
+* Quartz 1.8.6 _(note: minimum 2.1.4 as of Spring Framework 4.1, with Quartz 2.2.1 recommended)_
-* Jackson 1.8.6 _(note: minimum 2.1 as of Spring Framework 4.1, with Jackson 2.2.2 or later recommended)_
+* Jackson 1.8.6 _(note: minimum 2.1 as of Spring Framework 4.1, with Jackson 2.3 or later recommended)_
-* Rome 1.0 _(note: minimum 1.5.0 as of Spring Framework 4.1, dependency groupId has also changed from rome to com.rometools)_
+* Rome 1.0 _(note: minimum 1.5 as of Spring Framework 4.1, dependency group id has also changed from "rome" to "com.rometools")_
 * Groovy 1.8.6 _(note: 2.3 or later recommended)_
-* Joda-Time 2.1 _(note: 2.2 or later recommended)_
+* Joda-Time 2.1 _(note: 2.3 or later recommended)_
 * Hessian 4.0.33
 * XStream 1.4
 * Apache Velocity 1.7